auth0/docs/articles/hosted-pages/login/index.md

 ### Why Use Universal Login

-Why use universal login rather than embedding your login functionality within your application?
+Why use Universal Login rather than embedding your login functionality within your application?

 Security is the primary reason, followed by ease of setup.
 Cross-origin authentication is inherently more dangerous, and more likely to be vulnerable to [man-in-the-middle attacks](/security/common-threats#man-in-the-middle-mitm-attacks).
-Using universal login for the authentication process with Auth0 prevents that from ever being a concern.
-Additionally, universal login is very easy to implement, especially if a custom UI is not required in your login page.
+Using Universal Login for the authentication process with Auth0 prevents that from ever being a concern.
+Additionally, Universal Login is very easy to implement, especially if a custom UI is not required in your login page.

 ### What Universal Login is Not Intended For